siyakansagara/siyakansagara/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript & MERN Stack
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on beginner-friendly projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about HTML, CSS, Bootstrap
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://linkedin.com/in/siya-kansagara-b1a8a8308
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love building creative web pages
--->

 ## 🛠️ Skills
 - HTML, CSS, Bootstrap